brevis-network/prover-network-contracts/docs/staking.md

 - Very small rewards: per‑raw-share delta may truncate to zero; undistributed dust is negligible and bounded by `totalRawShares` precision.
 - Commission applies only to rewards accrued after a rate change; previously accrued pending rewards unaffected.
 - If total raw shares is zero when a reward arrives, all is credited as commission (no distribution iteration required).
-- Streaming distribution short-circuits when `totalEffectiveActive == 0` (no division by zero, no accumulator drift).